viamrobotics/docs/docs/get-started/installation/prepare/rpi-setup.md

     {{< imgproc alt="Edit image customization options window" src="/get-started/installation/rpi-setup/imager-write-confirm.png" resize="800x" declaredimensions=true >}}

-    You may also be prompted by your operating system to enter an Administrator password:
+    You may also be prompted by your operating system to enter an administrator password:

-    {{< imgproc alt="macOS admin password confirmation screen." src="/get-started/installation/rpi-setup/imager-permission.png" resize="800x" declaredimensions=true >}}
+    {{< imgproc class="aligncenter" alt="macOS admin password confirmation screen." src="/get-started/installation/rpi-setup/imager-permission.png" resize="300x" declaredimensions=true >}}

-    After granting permissions to the Imager, it will begin writing and then verifying the Linux installation to the MicroSD card:
+    After granting permissions to the Imager, it will begin writing and then verifying the Linux installation to the MicroSD card.

-    {{< imgproc alt="The Raspberry Pi Imager will display information on the status of the write." src="/get-started/installation/rpi-setup/imager-writing.png" resize="800x" declaredimensions=true >}}

     Remove the microSD card from your computer when it is complete:

-    {{< imgproc alt="You will be notified with a dialogue box informing you that Raspberry Pi OS (Legacy, 64-bit) Full has been written successfully." src="/get-started/installation/rpi-setup/imager-done.png" resize="800x" declaredimensions=true >}}
+    {{< imgproc class="aligncenter" alt="You will be notified with a dialogue box informing you that Raspberry Pi OS (Legacy, 64-bit) Full has been written successfully." src="/get-started/installation/rpi-setup/imager-done.png" resize="700x" declaredimensions=true >}}

 2. Place the SD card into your Raspberry Pi and boot the Pi by plugging it in to an outlet.
     A red LED will turn on to indicate that the Pi is connected to power.